 To the end of his days, Michael never ceased loving unconditionally those who came into his life.
 He was a generous man who enjoyed helping those in need, always taking care of his family and those close to him.
 Michael was a gentle soul with a subtle, but sometimes wicked, sense of humor.

-Michael will be always remembered and greatly missed by his partner/husband of 23 years, Gary Floyd; brothers and sisters-in-law, Duane and Mary Scollard and Robert and Tammy Scollard; sister, Joan Scollard and Dave Edson; sister-in-laws, Sandy Scollard (Darrell), Wendy Scollard (Paul) and Terese Floyd Seals; mother-in-law, Winona M. Williams Floyd; numerous nephews, nieces, and cousins and many treasured friends; and his beloved cats, Holly, Mr. Chaz, Ginger and Angel.
+Michael will be always remembered and greatly missed by his partner/husband of 23 years, Gary Floyd; brothers and sisters-in-law, Duane and Mary Scollard and Robert and Tammy Scollard; sister, Joan Scollard and Dave Edson; sister-in-laws, Sandy Scollard (Darrell), Wendy Scollard (Paul) and Terese Floyd Seals; mother-in-law, Winona M. Williams Floyd; 7 nephews, 10 nieces, and cousins and many treasured friends; and his beloved cats, Holly, Mr. Chaz, Ginger and Angel.

 Michael was preceded in death by his former partner, Stephen Abrams in 1985; his parents, Edward and Dorothy Scollard; brothers, Darrell and Paul Scollard; sister and brother-in-law, Linda and Glen Crouter; nephews, David Crouter and Darren Scollard; and niece, Rebecca Scollard.